Renstrio24p/Standalone-React-Vite/README.md

 - You may delete main.js to utilized your public and src
 - Clear all the caches of your browser if your app doesn't load on github

-- npm run build - to update your code
+- npm run build - to update your code and rebuild main.js file
 - npm run deploy - to publish your react project

 Created by.
 Waren Gador